wolfricoz/ageverifier/docs/privacypolicy.md

 ## Automated Decision-Making

 AgeVerifier uses automated processes to flag discrepancies in submitted data (e.g., mismatched dates of birth).
-Flagged cases may require manual review by server staff.
-Additionally, servers can enable automated approvals for correct age and date of birth matches to reduce the strain on the guild's staff.
+Flagged cases may require manual review by guild staff.
+Additionally, guilds can enable automated approvals for correct age and date of birth matches to reduce the strain on the guild's staff.

 ## How We Store and Protect Your Data

-Once your age has been verified by server staff, we take the following measures to store and protect your data:
+Once your age has been verified by guild staff, we take the following measures to store and protect your data:

 * Encryption: Your data is encrypted to prevent unauthorized access.
 * Database Storage: Your data is securely stored in our database.
-* Retention Policy: Your data is removed after one year of inactivity on servers using AgeVerifier.
+* Retention Policy: Your data is removed after one year of inactivity on guilds using AgeVerifier.

 ### Whitelisted Guilds and Data Access